-The goal with offering MAT started in the ED, will help patients transition into home-based continuous care.
+The goal of offering MAT started in the ED, will help patients transition into home-based continuous care.
 Normally, patients who are seeking treatment would have to look for a doctor to prescribe them buprenorphine, and the wait can take months to be seen.
 It is also costly.
 For some patients, the 2-day supply is enough to not resort to drug use long enough to get into an inpatient treatment center, if that’s the path they want to take.
-With this plan, and the accompanying Bridge Clinic, MGH is hoping patients will continue with MAT and integrate back into life at home.
+With this plan and the accompanying Bridge Clinic, MGH is hoping patients will continue with MAT and integrate back into life at home.

-Not all patients coming through the ED are given the prescription for buprenorphine.
+Not all patients coming through the ED are given a prescription for buprenorphine.
 Poor prescribing habits wouldn’t help the opioid crisis it would only fuel it.
 Every patient that comes into the ED and asks for treatment or shows signs of opioid addiction will be assessed and if appropriate, be given a 2-day supply of buprenorphine.
 The patients are also given an informational sheet with explicit directions on how to take the buprenorphine.
 Not only are there clear directions on the sheet, but there’s also information about the MGH Bridge Clinic at the bottom of the page.

-Medication Assisted Treatment and the Bridge Clinic
+Medication-Assisted Treatment and the Bridge Clinic

 The Bridge Clinic is a small program that is open 9-5, 7 days a week.
 The Bridge Clinic tries to meet people where they are at.
 For patients, this means if they are coming in still actively using substances, or suffering from withdrawals, the Bridge Clinic will help.
-Unlike most clinics that will refuse patients for showing up late to appointments, had insurance lapses, or had shown signs of relapse or admitted to relapsing, the Bridge Clinic doesn’t require any of those things.
+Unlike most clinics that will refuse patients for showing up late to appointments, had insurance lapses, or had shown signs of relapse, or admitted to relapsing, the Bridge Clinic doesn’t require any of those things.
 The Bridge Clinic is full of resources, medical staff and offers various options for whatever path to recovery the patients choose.